moraspirit/msp-web/readme.md

 Add the project to C:/xampp/htdocs (or anywhere you like) Go to msp-web directory using cmd and do composer install and composer update (You might have to install the composer from https://getcomposer.org/).

-To configure database:-
+To configure database:- \n

+Windows :- \n
-use the driver .dll file in  php_mongo-1.6.14-5.5-ts-vc11-x86 folder (according to the system this will be changed) copy php_mongo.dll file to php/ext directory edit php.ini file with extension=php_mongo.dll restart the apache server
+use the driver .dll file in  php_mongo-1.6.14-5.5-ts-vc11-x86 folder (according to the system this will be changed) \n copy php_mongo.dll file to php/ext directory \n edit php.ini file with extension=php_mongo.dll \n restart the apache server \n
+\n
+Ubuntu (latest 15.04) :- \n
+sudo apt-get install php5-mongo sudo service apache2 restart

 Then open cmd on Project directory